US Supreme Court gives Turkey's Halkbank another chance to avoid charges | Law-Order

 - United States

 The U.S. Supreme Court on Wednesday bolstered a bid by Turkey's state-owned lender Halkbank to avoid criminal charges in the United States for allegedly helping Iran evade American economic sanctions.
-The justices threw out a lower court's ruling that had allowed the prosecution to proceed.
+The justices in a 7-2 decision threw out a lower court's ruling that had allowed the prosecution to proceed.
 They ordered the Manhattan-based 2nd U.S. Circuit Court of Appeals to reconsider Halkbank's effort to dismiss the case.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)